 I know that Melissa and Sofia are a good fit for the Pathfinders community because they bring true compassion, mindfulness, and curiosity to their work.
 Just as I am, Melissa and Sofia are dedicated to walking beside you as you feel the hardest feelings, meet the deepest struggles, and find your way to peace and fulfillment.

-I am a Licensed Professional Counselor (LPC) in the State of Colorado, a Registered Play Therapist (RPT), a National Certified Counselor (NCC), and a level II EMDR practitioner.
+I am a Licensed Professional Counselor (LPC) in the State of Colorado, a Registered Play Therapist Supervisor (RPT-S), a National Certified Counselor (NCC), and a Certified EMDR Therapist.

 I returned to graduate school when my own children were teenagers and graduated with masters degrees in clinical and school counseling from the University of Northern Colorado in 2012.

 My counseling experience includes individual and group work with adults, children, and families in a mental health agency, elementary and middle school counseling, in-home family therapy for families with children at risk for out-of-home placement, and private practice.

 I currently volunteer for SAVA (Sexual Abuse Victims Advocacy), and Restorative Justice as a way to give back to my community and serve on the Child Sexual Abuse Prevention Taskforce for Voices Carry (Child Advocacy Center) and provide Darkness to Light, Stewards of Children sexual abuse prevention trainings throughout Northern Colorado.

 I belong to the following professional organizations: ACA (American Counseling Association), APT (Association for Play Therapy), CAPT (Colorado Association for Play Therapy), CSTA(Colorado Sandplay Therapy Association), EMDRIA (EMDR International Association), and TDI (Therapy Dogs International).